a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 >
 > Once finished, return to the `raw_data` directory.

 Let’s have a look at a different file format and keep  experimenting with regex.
-In the`/home/DATA/module_1` folder (which is linked to your `bio_formats/raw_data` folder) you should see a file called `dog_genes.gtf`.
+In the`/home/DATA/module_1` folder (which is linked to `~/module1/bio_formats/raw_data` folder) you should see a file called `dog_genes.gtf`.

 A GTF (Gene Transfer Format) file is a text-based file format used to store information about the genomic structure of genes and their features.
 It is commonly used in genomics research to annotate and analyze genome sequences.
 It is a tab separated file containing annotations for coding sequences in the dog genome.